 Workers with a fire protection background help to suppress forest fires.
 For example, they may construct firebreaks, which are gaps in vegetation that can help slow down or stop the progress of a fire.
 In addition, they may work with technicians to determine how quickly fires spread and how successful fire suppression activities were.
 For example, workers help count how many trees will be affected by a fire.
 They also sometimes respond to forest emergencies.

-Forest and conservation workers hold about 14,000 jobs.
+Forest and conservation workers hold about 14,300 jobs.
+The largest employers of forest and conservation workers are as follows:

 Forest and conservation workers work mainly in the western and southeastern areas of the United States, where there are many national and state forests, and on private forests and parks.

-Forest and conversation workers work outdoors, sometimes in remote locations and in all types of weather.
-However, the increased use of machines has reduced some of the discomfort of working in bad weather and has made tasks much safer.
-Workers also use proper safety measures and equipment, such as hardhats, protective eyewear, and safety clothing.
+Forest and conservation workers work outdoors, sometimes in remote locations and in all types of weather.
+Workers use proper safety measures and equipment, such as hardhats, protective eyewear, and safety clothing.

 Most of these jobs are physically demanding.
 Forest and conservation workers may have to walk long distances through densely wooded areas and carry their equipment with them.

-Forest and conversation workers whose primary duties involve fire suppression must take safety precautions because the work can be dangerous.
+Forest and conservation workers whose primary duties involve fire suppression must take safety precautions because the work can be dangerous.
 Workers must follow prescribed safety procedures and wear proper safety gear.

 Many forest and conservation workers are employed full time and work regular hours.
-Seasonal employees may be expected to work longer hours and at night.
 Responding to an emergency may require workers to work additional hours and at any time of day.

 Get the education you need: Find schools for Forest and Conservation Workers near you!